nsrr/cfs-documentation/pages/README.md

 *Note:* Data from CFS Visit 5 (i.e. the last exam) will be posted to the NSRR first.
 Visit 5 included full overnight PSG.
 Data from prior CFS visits will be posted in the future.

+## Data access restrictions

+The Cleveland Family Study (CFS) dataset is only available for non-commercial use.

 ## Citation and acknowledgement

 When using this dataset, please cite the following: